How to fix disk unknown not initialized in Windows 10/8/7?

 Step 5: Click Ok to initialize this disk.

-After this disk is initialized, you can repartition it according to your needs.
-If you receive I/O device error when initializing, it means there is a hardware issue on the uninitialized disk.
+After this disk is initialized, you can further partition and format the disk to make it usable again.
+If you receive I/O device error or the device is not ready when initializing, it means the uninitialized disk has a hardware issue.

 Option 2: Fix/Rebuild MBR